Wollantine/map-frontend-challenge-master/README.md

-Stuart frontend challenge
+Map frontend challenge
 =========================

-Create a `React.js` app that allows users to create Stuart jobs.
+Create a `React.js` app that allows users to create jobs.

 ## Specs